/skills/fuz-stack/references/testing-patterns

 PGlite WASM Caching

 create_pglite_factory instances in the same worker share a single PGlite WASM instance via module-level cache.
-Subsequent calls reset the schema (DROP SCHEMA public CASCADE) instead of paying cold-start cost.
+Subsequent calls reset the schema (DROP SCHEMA public CASCADE) instead of paying the cold-start cost.

 Test Helpers

-Shared Helpers (@fuzdev/fuz_util/testing.js)
+Shared Helpers (@fuzdev/fuz_util/testing.ts)

-import {assert_rejects, create_mock_logger} from '@fuzdev/fuz_util/testing.js'; // Async rejection — pattern is optional, returns Error const err = await assert_rejects(() => do_thing(), /expected pattern/); // Mock logger — vi.fn() methods + tracking arrays const log = create_mock_logger(); do_thing(log); assert.deepEqual(log.info_calls, ['expected message']);
+import {assert_rejects, create_mock_logger} from '@fuzdev/fuz_util/testing.ts'; // Async rejection — pattern is optional, returns Error const err = await assert_rejects(() => do_thing(), /expected pattern/); // Mock logger — vi.fn() methods + tracking arrays const log = create_mock_logger(); do_thing(log); assert.deepEqual(log.info_calls, ['expected message']);

 For Result assertions, use assert.ok(result.ok) directly — assert narrows discriminated unions, so no wrapper is needed.